SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Check_Agent_Presence.md

 * "No issues Detected*

-Every agent's IP was found as a route in the NATS server and the NATs client connection to every agent succeeded
+Every agent's IP was found as a route in the NATS server and the NATs client connection to every agent succeeded.
+There are no inconsistencies found when using BrokerGateway.

 ### Error

-* "Possible issues with NATS nodes or NATS client communication between DataMiners in the cluster.
-See Details."
+* Possible issues with NATS nodes or NATS client communication between DataMiners in the cluster.
+See Details.

 ### Warning

 Possible issues with NATS nodes or NATS client communication between DataMiners in the cluster.
-See Details."
+See Details.

 ### Not Executed